ece324-2019/PENN/README.md

 To pre-train, use `pre_train.py`.
 There are a number of commandline arguments that can be used.
 Go to `args.py` to see them for yourself.
 * `--model`: ["mlp", "average", "cnn", "rnn"] --> which architecture is used
 * `--lr`: any positive float --> learning rate of the model
-* `--batch_size`: any positive integer --> batch size of the data
+* `--batch-size`: any positive integer --> batch size of the data
 * `--epochs`: any positive integer --> number of epochs the model will train on
-* `--eval_every`: any positive integer --> how many batches occur until we evaluate the current state of the model
+* `--eval-every`: any positive integer --> how many batches occur until we evaluate the current state of the model
 * `--overfit`: no parameters --> use the overfit data (for debugging purposes)
-* `--save_as`: any string --> save the model after training with the name as the string inputted
+* `--save-as`: any string --> save the model after training with the name as the string inputted

 The following are the defaults
 ```
-$ python pre_train.py --model cnn --lr 0.01 --batch_size 100 --epochs 50 --eval_every 10 --save_as pretrained_model
+$ python pre_train.py --model cnn --lr 0.01 --batch-size 100 --epochs 50 --eval-every 10 --save-as pretrained_model
 ```

 To fine-tune, use `fine_tune.py`.
 The following are commandline arguments for this script.
-* `--model_name`: any string --> use the pre-trained model with name equal to the string inputted
+* `--model-name`: any string --> use the pre-trained model with name equal to the string inputted
-* `--save_as`: any string --> save the model after training with the name as the string inputted
+* `--save-as`: any string --> save the model after training with the name as the string inputted

 ```
-$ python fine_tune.py --model_name pretrained_model --save_as finetuned_model
+$ python fine_tune.py --model-name pretrained_model --save-as finetuned_model
 ```

 ### Demo

 To demo with your own recording, use `demo.py`.
 The following commandline argument is used for this script
-* `--model_name`: any string --> use the model with name equal to the string inputted
+* `--model-name`: any string --> use the model with name equal to the string inputted

 ```
-$ python demo.py --model_name finetuned_model
+$ python demo.py --model-name finetuned_model
 ```

 The script will ask you to record a sample, convert that sample to a `.wav` file, run that audio through the model, and produce the model's prediction.